Stanford warns public about bogus coronavirus breathing test, calling it 'misinformation'

 The university said Friday it has nothing to do with the bogus breathing test claim, which appeared to surface in the past week.

 “Misinformation about COVID-19 symptoms and treatment falsely attributed to Stanford is circulating on social media and in email forwards,” Stanford tweeted.
+"It is not from Stanford."

 CORONAVIRUS CONCERNS PROMPT UNIVERSITIES TO CANCEL STUDY ABROAD PROGRAMS